SurpriseDog/WordTree/Readme.md

 **Windows Instructions**

-Windows users will want to open a powershell and type: `python3 -X utf8 wordtree.py` If you don't have Python3 yet, you can [download it from python.org](https://www.python.org/downloads/windows/) The `-X utf8` is required for Windows if your Python version is below [3.15](https://peps.python.org/pep-0686/)!
+Windows users will want to open a powershell and type: `python3 -X utf8 wordtree.py` (Make sure to capitalize the X) If you don't have Python3 yet, you can [download it from python.org](https://www.python.org/downloads/windows/) The `-X utf8` is required for Windows if your Python version is below [3.15](https://peps.python.org/pep-0686/)!

 You won't be able to input non-ascii characters like **言葉** in powershell, until you change the font to "MS Gothic".
 [Instructions here.](https://learn.microsoft.com/en-us/troubleshoot/windows-server/system-management-components/powershell-console-characters-garbled-for-cjk-languages)